Where to stay

 The location is great.

-- 10 minutes by foot to old town
+- 10 minutes via foot to the old town

-- 5 minutes by foot to the art nouveau district
+- 5 minutes via foot to the art nouveau district

-- 5 minutes by foot to the central market
+- 5 minutes via foot to the central market

-- 20 minutes by foot to the wooden houses across the river
+- 20 minutes via foot to the wooden houses across the river

 A taxi from Riga International Airport (RIX) to our city centre hotel cost 15€ including tip.
 Smoking is not allowed in taxis, taxis are metered and most are equipped with wifi.